 I’ve figured out my value proposition — what’s next?

 Spent some time brainstorming and you have your value proposition?
 Make sure it’s unique on the market and move to the next step: make it front and center in your website design.

-If you’re struggling with that, our free Starter Site Feature can help you fix it; there’s a nice place for your USP right on the homepage.
+If you’re struggling with that, our free Instant Site Feature can help you fix it; there’s a nice place for your USP right on the homepage.